Skip to main content

 After ICCR Year: Ongoing Support

-Upon completion of the ICCR cohort year, fellows remain eligible for ongoing ICCR support.
+Upon completion of the ICCR cohort year, teams remain eligible for ongoing ICCR support including:

-• Access to conferences: Past fellows will receive discounted registration for CCAW and ICCR Virtual Annual Conference.
+• Access to conferences: Past teams may be eligible to receive discounted registration for CCAW and the ICCR Virtual Annual Conference